embarced/lasr-survey-2025/README.md

-## About
+## About the Survey

-To better understand how LASR is used in practice, Stefan Toth and Stefan Zörner conducted a small survey in November 2025.
+To better understand how [LASR](https://www.lasr-reviews.org), the Lightweight Approach for Software Reviews, is used in practice, Stefan Toth and Stefan Zörner conducted a small survey in November 2025.
 It targeted people who were familiar with LASR and had already applied it to some extent.
 Respondents were asked to provide information about a specific LASR review within their company or organization.
 We distributed the survey to the LASR community via email and LinkedIn and received 57 responses within one week.

-## Approach and Results
+## Approach and First Results

 We conducted the survey using Google Forms, with both a German and an English version.
-The questions were the same.
+The questions were the same:

 * In which industry is the software system under review used?
 * How long has the software been in production?